FaresIbrahim32/NLP_SetCover/README.md

-This repo is our work for the CIS 6930 course Topics in NLP final project.
+This repo is our work for the CIS 6930 course Topics in NLP final project as a research project

 # **Proposal**